AnyBody/anybody-tutorial/A_Getting_started_anyscript/lesson5.rst

     forces <../The_mechanical_elements/intro>` for more
     details.

-**The model you've built here here was anatomically simplified, and it can be a difficult job to define a realistic body model from scratch.
+**The model you've built here was anatomically simplified, and it can be a difficult job to define a realistic body model from scratch.
 We recommend that users start out with the body models available in the** `AnyBody Managed Model Repository <http://www.anybodytech.com/anybody.html?fwd=modelrepository>`__.